hyper-fast/hyper-fast/README.md

 ## Example

 Look at `examples/example_server.rs` for a working example.
+Example can be run with `cargo run --example example_server`

 1) Define a service class, implement `Service` trait for api routing.